covid-19-Re/shiny-dailyRe/app/md/methodsCH_en-gb.md

 <h4>Assessment of current epidemiological situation</h4>

-The effective reproductive number R<sub>e</sub> in early March was 2-3, which is in the range of values reported for other countries.
-The R<sub>e</sub> fell below the critical value of 1 in mid March.
-R<sub>e</sub> increased continuously from the second week of May to a peak in mid-June, with maximum values around 1.4-1.9.
-Another smaller peak was observed in July.
-The peaks were driven by infection dynamics in separate geographic regions in Switzerland.
-During the summer, R<sub>e</sub> reached a steady value around 1.1.
-This meant that the case numbers doubled approximately every 4 weeks.

-*Since mid-September R<sub>e</sub> has increased very strongly and is currently above 1.5.
-This corresponds to a doubling time of case numbers of about one week.
-The R<sub>e</sub> estimate based on hospitalizations follows the same trend and is now significantly above 1 for the first time since March.
-This rapid spread is observed in all Swiss cantons.*
+From mid-September onwards, the R<sub>e</sub> rose very sharply with a peak of over 1.5 at the end of the month.
+This corresponded to a doubling time of the case numbers of about one week.
+The R<sub>e</sub> based on hospitalizations followed the same trend and rose significantly above 1 for the first time since March.
+The rapid spread was observed in all Swiss cantons.
+Currently, the R<sub>e</sub> is decreasing and is around 1 based on the number of cases and hospitalizations.

-We provide additional tools for the assessment of the epidemiological situation here.
-In particular, we provide estimates of R<sub>e</sub> for individual cantons, larger Swiss regions, and other countries.
-These R<sub>e</sub> estimates, as well as the case numbers per country, are displayed on a world map.
-Additionally, we show estimates on the changes of R<sub>e</sub> following the introduction or release of interventions.
-Lastly, we display the course of the estimated number of daily new infections based on the daily case data.
-This course is used for the R<sub>e</sub> calculations.
-The results for R<sub>e</sub> are available as a .csv file.
+*However, due to the high test positivity rate and delayed hospital reports, estimates based on the case numbers and hospitalizations may be too low.*

+The R<sub>e</sub> based on positivity (confirmed cases/tests) is reliable if the persons tested are a random cross section of the population; since we test specifically symptomatic persons, this R<sub>e</sub> value may also be biased.
+Currently, the R<sub>e</sub> value based on deaths is the most reliable.
+However, this R<sub>e</sub> value reflects the epidemiological situation with a time lag of about 3 weeks.
+The reason is that it takes about 17 days between new infection and death.
+A detailed weekly update of the epidemiological situation is published by the Science Task Force in the form of [Policy Briefs](https://ncs-tf.ch/de/policy-briefs).

 <h4>Methods</h4>